standardrhyme/stegsecure/README.md

 Clone the following git repository with `git clone https://github.com/standardrhyme/stegsecure`.

 #### Step 2: Begin stegSecure
 Change the current directory into the recently cloned `stegsecure` folder.
-Start stegSecure with `sudo go run main.go`.
+Start stegSecure with `sudo go run main.go [MOUNTPATH]`.

 #### Step 3: Download an image
 Download an image from an Internet browser. stegSecure will automatically intercept, scan, and sanitize the file if needed.

 #### Step 4: Terminate stegSecure
-In a separate Terminal, run `sudo umount`.
+In a separate Terminal, run `sudo umount MOUNTPATH`.

 ## Options

-**[-datapath]**
+**[MOUNTPATH]**

 Specifies the directory to mount over.
+This should be your Downloads folder, but can be any directory.
+If unspecified, it will default to the `testdir/Downloads` folder within the respository.

 ## Screenshots